.What does employee engagement actually mean?

 .Why is employee engagement so low?

 In 1997 when McKinsey & Company coined the phrase ‘War For Talent,’ I don’t think even they could have realised the extent to which the labour market was going to change.
 The negative stats coming out of global engagement surveys is a sign of worrying times.
-The world around us is evolving at such a pace that organisations are struggling to transform their cultures and processes in time to keep up with customer needs.
+The world around us is evolving at such a pace that organisations are struggling to keep up with customer expectations.
 As a result, transformation is the #1 concern for most CEO’s and C-suite members (source Harvard Business Review).
 Change and transformation requires a shift in mindset as well as tools and processes, neither being mutually exclusive.
-The problem is that the evolving workplace and labour market is making it this extremely difficult to execute.
+The problem is that the evolving labour market is making this extremely difficult to execute.

 - Generational diversity.